regiiis/AirQualityMonitoringAndPrediction/micropython/README.md

 # Sensor Module
-An embeded MicroPython project for Arduino Nano ESP32-S3.
+An embedded MicroPython project on Arduino Nano ESP32-S3.

 The sensor module is designed to be used with the Arduino Nano ESP32-S3 board.
 It collects data from various sensors and sends it to a cloud-based backend for further processing and analysis.